 Include appropriate column and/or row headings.
-Avoid the use of tables for layout.
+Do not use tables for layout.

 Screen readers typically navigate tables one cell at a time and announce associated header cells to help users understand relationships among the information being presented.

 Include column and/or row headers to help users understand the information in the table.

 Avoid merged or split cells and nested tables.

 Tables should not be used to create a layout such as adding columns or placing a block of text directly next to an image.
 Various content types are available if you need a different layout on your page.

 Creating a Table with headings in Terminal Four: